brunorcorrea/sales-manager/README.md

 - [ ] Set Goals
 - [ ] See Graph of Goals
 - [ ] See Amount Needed to Reach Goal
-- [ ] See Amount Needed to Reach Goal on the Next Day
+- [ ] See Amount Needed to Reach Goal on the Month

 ## Technical Requirements